ptitfred/personal-homepage/website/content/writings/2024-01-19_retrospective-2023/index.md

 {{ pouet(url="https://pouet.chapril.org/@ptitfred/111682108611942901") }}

-It's quite short and it doesn't elaborate on up and downs, and reasons and contexts.
+It's quite short and it doesn't elaborate on ups and downs, and reasons and contexts.
 I took some time to give you some details.

 ## A strange year